SleepyCatAce/PythonSupermarketSalesProject/README.md

 # PythonSupermarketSalesProject
 The Final Project for my Data Handling and Visualisation Subject

 This project had to follow a couple of principles.
-There were
+They were
 - Finding and reading a dataset with at least 100 rows
 - Showing the first 5 lines of the dataset
 - Displaying 5 different types of graphs